Bangkok Travel Guide

 Safari World Opening time Recommended Full day Outer Bangkok Upgrade

-Best Areas and District Clusters for Bangkok Sightseeing
+Best Areas and Clusters for Bangkok Sightseeing

 Old Bangkok temple cluster Grand Palace, Wat Phra Kaew, Wat Pho, and riverside historical layers without long cross-city transfers.
 Iconic core